wagerfield/nuxt-stack/docs/guide/rationale.md

 Nuxt Stack attempts to address this by laying a foundation of commonly used plugins while setting up the development environment needed to easily lint and test your application.

-The aim of Nuxt Stack is to inherit the developer experience of Nuxt while delivering a highly performant baseline app out of the box.
+The aim of Nuxt Stack is to inherit the developer experience of Nuxt while delivering a highly performant yet minimal app out of the box.

 ## Why Jest over AVA?